|

 some researchers suggest that schizophrenia lies "dormant" during

 childhood.
 It emerges as the body and brain undergo changes during puberty.
+Certain

 genetic combinations could mean a person doesn't produce a certain enzyme or